Phororhacos Fossil Bird Skull Replica

 $272.00

-Phororhacos or Phorusrhacos longissimus had a skull nearly 26 in. long, stood nearly 7 ft 10 in to 8 ft 10 inches tall, and probably weighed nearly 290 lb.
+Phororhacos or Phorusrhacos longissimus had a skull nearly 26 in. long, stood nearly 7 ft 10 in to 8 ft 10 inches tall.
 It had very strong legs, capable of running at high speed, stubby, flightless wings, a long neck, and a proportionately large head.

 - Description